sprintup/WeighFit/README.md

 # WeighFit

 A calorie balancing app that tracks how much one should eat down to the minute.
+Now on the [App Store](https://itunes.apple.com/us/app/weigh-fit/id1078998317?ls=1&mt=8)

 ##Features##
 * Reminders for when to eat to stay on pace with calorie needs.